From the Dean

 Marquette University reserves the right to make changes of any nature in its programs, calendar, or academic schedule whenever in its sole judgement it is deemed necessary or desirable.
 Certain provisions in the bulletin may be in the process of amendment or change.
 Accordingly, the bulletin is not intended to be relied upon as a statement of the university's contractual undertakings.
 The decision of Marquette University as to the interpretation and method of implementation of its rules, regulations, program requirements, schedules and calendars shall be conclusive and final.

-The Graduate School of Management is located in David A. Straz, Jr., Hall; Executive Center, Suite 275; 606 N 13th Street; Milwaukee, WI 53233.
+The Graduate School of Management is located in David A. Straz, Jr. Hall; Executive Center, Suite 275; 1225 W. Wisconsin Avenue; Milwaukee, WI 53233.
 Mail should be sent to:

 Graduate School of Management